AnthonyJRuiz/anthonyjruiz.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
 ---

-I am currently a data scientist currently working at the Walt Disney company.
-I have both an undergraduate and graduate degrees in economics from the University of South Florida.
-I love traveling, economics, statistics and memes...
+I am currently a data scientist working at the Walt Disney Company.
+My formal education is in Economics and statistics.
+I am an avid learner and enjoy sharing my knowledge with whoever is willing to listen.
+I love traveling and exploring places I've never been to.

-You can find my most recent resume [here](https://anthonyjruiz.github.io/files/AnthonyRuizResume 20171213.pdf)
+You can find my official most recent resume [here](https://anthonyjruiz.github.io/files/AnthonyRuizResume 20171213.pdf)

+or in R format below

 ```javascript
 library(tidyverse)